 Prospective candidates should apply for admission to Graduate School by completing the application online at https://go.pittstate.edu/apps.intro.v2.
-Official transcripts for all completed coursework must be sent to PSU Graduate School (mail: 1701 S. Broadway, Pittsburg, KS 66762 or electronically: jsmiller@pittstate.edu).
-A direct transcript should be submitted from each institution where college credit was earned.
+Official transcripts for all completed course work must be sent to the PSU Graduate School, 1701 S. Broadway, Pittsburg, Kansas, 66762 or electronically to jsmiller@pittstate.edu.
+A direct transcript should be submitted from each institution from which college credit has been earned.

 Upon receipt of all transcripts, the Educational Licensing Officer will analyze the transcript(s) for academic eligibility.
-To be academically eligible for the MAT program, one must hold a degree in an appropriate content area or have equivalent coursework with a minimum cumulative grade point average (GPA) of 3.00.
+To be academically eligible for the MAT program, one must hold a baccalaureate degree with a minimum cumulative grade point average (GPA) 3.00.